enclaive/.github/profile/README.md

-# Welcome to enclaive - Home of Confidential Compute technologies 👋
+# Welcome to enclaive - Home of Confidential Compute Containers 👋

 ![enclaive.io](/images/container.jpeg)

 # TL;TR
 * 👂 We are enclaive, pronounced /ˈɛnkleɪv/
-* 🔭 We build easy-to-use tools to deploy open-source applications anywhere with the extra power that applications are fully memory encrypted at any moment in time during execution and can prove the confidential state to a third party
+* 🔭 We build easy-to-use tools to deploy open-source applications anywhere with the extra power that applications are memory encrypted at any moment in time during execution and can prove the confidential state to a third party
 * :100: Why use confidential apps?
   * You care about data and application security and privacy, respectively
   * You distrust the hosting/cloud provider
 * 🤓 What are use cases?
-  * You have built some super cool application, your users insists to host the application on premise, you fear of giving away the code ("intelectual property protection")
+  * You have built some super cool application, but your users insist to host the application on-premise, and you fear giving away the code ("intellectual property protection")
   * You have built another super cool application, you host the application in the cloud, and you and/or your users fear disclosing personal data ("data privacy", "data sovereignty")
-  * You have built yet another super application, you host the application, and fear the security costs ("security expenses reduction")
+  * You have built yet another super application, you host the application and fear the security costs ("security expenses reduction")
-* 🕺 We combine Intel Security Guard Extension and open-source libOS technology to turn standard containers into confidential containers
+* 🕺 We combine Intel Security Guard Extension/Trusted Domain Extension and open-source libOS technology to turn standard containers into confidential containers
-* ❤️ We love open-source software and want that many more users benefit from enclaved applications
+* ❤️ We love open-source software and want that many more users to benefit from enclaved applications
 * 🤝 We aim to help open-source projects to close the last mile :100:
 * 📫 How to reach us: Best way is via <a href="https://discord.com/invite/AqWbg7Aw?utm_source=Discord%20Widget&utm_medium=Connect">discord</a>
 * ⚡ Fun fact: the 'i' in enclaive stands for <u>i</u>nimitable pointing to the fact that whatever runs in confidential containers can't be copied